- The radius is the main weight-supporting bone; the ulna bone supports very little weight.

 Case 1: Poodle, 1.5 yrs old, spayed female

 History: dog sustained fracture after jumping out of owner’s arms, a veterinarian treated the fracture initially using splint.
 Below is a side view and and front view radiographs taken 3 months of splinting (arrow points to fracture in bone).
 The result was a bent, nonfunctional limb and fracture which did not heal.
-To prevent such a complication, the use of a plate and screws would have been the treatment of choice.
+To prevent such a complication, a plate and screws should have been used to stabilize the fracture.

 Case 2: Domestic short haired cat, 4 years old, spayed femal